-Whenever the Song Meter Mini 2 runs a recording schedule, it records a running log of basic status information to a summary text file on its SD card.
+Whenever the Song Meter Mini Bat 2 runs a recording schedule, it records a running log of basic status information to a summary text file on its SD card.
 This file's name is formatted as [RECORDER NAME]Summary.txt.

-A new line is written to the summary file for every minute the Song Meter Mini 2 is awake and recording.
+A new line is written to the summary file for every minute the Song Meter Mini Bat 2 is awake and recording or monitoring in triggered ultrasonic mode.
 Each line of text is broken up by commas into data fields, with column headers listed in the first line of the file.
-The summary file can be converted into a Comma Separated Values (.csv) file and imported into a spreadsheet processor. Ç
+The summary file can be converted into a Comma Separated Values (.csv) file and imported into a spreadsheet processor.